cbcrg/tcoffee/docs/tcoffee_manual.rst

 Speeding up the process
 -----------------------
-If you start form unaligned sequences, the removal of redundancy can be slow.
+If you start from unaligned sequences, the removal of redundancy can be slow.
 If your sequences have already been aligned using a fast method, you can take advantage of this by replacing the _seq_ with _aln_

 Note the difference of speed between these two command and the previous one: